My name is Zara Watkins, and I've been making arguments for more than four decades (since the precocious age of 3).

 In my opinion, persuasive argument making is a refined intellectual exercise.
 But it is also an art that requires more than technical knowledge.
 By focusing exclusively on appeals, substantive motions, and oral arguments, I get to combine my legal analysis training with my creative instinct to help lawyers and clients with their cases.

-I love making arguments but I’m also an intrepid world traveler having visited 55 countries and counting, and long stints in Spain, Japan, India, Ghana, and Colombia.
+I love making arguments, but I’m also an intrepid world traveler, having visited 58 countries and counting, with long stints in Spain, Japan, India, Ghana, Colombia, Uruguay, and Israel.
 Interacting with people from so many different cultures has given me a unique insight into the minds of others, which serves me well when I’m anticipating the argument that will be the most persuasive.

 Zara is a legal dynamo who routinely produces arguments of the highest caliber.